-Albert Polman is Scientific Group Leader at AMOLF, one of the research institutes of the Dutch research counsel (NWO) in Amsterdam, the Netherlands, where he heads the Program “Light management in new photovoltaic materials”.
-He is professor of Photonic materials for photovoltaics at the University of Amsterdam.
-Polman obtained his Ph.D. from the University of Utrecht in 1989, was post-doctoral researcher at AT&T Bell Laboratories until 1991 and then became group leader at AMOLF, where he also served as director from 2006-2013.
+Prof. Albert Polman is Scientific Group Leader at AMOLF, one of the research institutes of the Dutch research counsel (NWO) in Amsterdam, the Netherlands, where he heads the Program Light management in new photovoltaic materials.
+He is professor of Photonic Materials for Photovoltaics at the University of Amsterdam.
+Polman obtained his Ph.D. from the University of Utrecht, was post-doctoral researcher at AT&T Bell Laboratories, after which he became group leader at AMOLF where he also served as director from 2006-2013.
 He spent a sabbaticals at Caltech (Pasadena, CA, 2003-2004) and the University of New South Wales (Sydney, 2017-2018).

 Albert Polman is married to the musicologist Dr. Philomeen Lelieveldt; they have two children, Philine and Fabian.
-In his free time he is member of the chamber choir Vocaal Ensemble COQU.